 Be Yourself

 BE yourself!
 Don't yield to conformity.
 Homogeneity.
 The pressure to be like everyone else.
 To blend in.
-You are unique in all the world.
+We are each of us unique in all the world.
 In all the Universe.
 Don't trade that away for love nor money!

-To do so is to impoverish yourself and the world itself.
+To do so is to impoverish both ourselves and the world.

 Cultivate a Free Spirit